tsrhall87/Resume/README.md

 > *	Lead planner and coordinator for three major training events for Apache Aircrew under instruction, meeting specified training objectives within limited time and costs while communicating key risks, costs and schedule requirements.
 > *	Coordinated and implemented project management tools and techniques for a 9-month aviation training course; creating greater visibility for stakeholders on schedule performance and causal factors.
 > *	Increased flying output by 30% over a 6-month period.
 Acting as primary liaison between civilian apache helicopter maintenance providers and military users, smoothing resource usage and coordinating maintenance with flying hour requirements.
-> *	Analyzed and documented lessons learned and created new templates to streamline process.
+> *	Analyzed and documented lessons learned and created new templates to streamline and encourage the data collection process among stakedholders.

 #### Aviation Project & Operations Manager | British Army | 2018 - 2020
 Responsible for the planning and execution of all exercises and operations for a unit of 120 personnel

 > *	Managed daily squadron operations, coordinating cross functional teams.
-Introduced new agile methodologies, such as Kanban, for project development.
+Introduced new agile methodologies, such as Kanban, for project planning.
 > *	Organized and delivered briefings and written communication for all key stakeholders.
-Responsible for risk management.
+Responsible for risk management of all ground and air assets in executing training and operational missions.
-> *	Planned and executed four major unit exercises and two larger scale complex deployments across Europe within time and costs while managing all requirements, scope and team leader coordination.
+> *	Planned and executed four major unit exercises and two larger scale complex deployments, across Europe, within time and costs while managing all requirements, scope and team leader coordination.

 #### UK Helicopter Exchange Officer (USA) | US Army | 2018 - 2020